runemadsen/p5/README.md

 ## Usage

 First create a new Processing sketch folder on your server.
-This example assumes that you have a folder called `test_sketch`, with a file called `test_sketch.pde` in it, which holds this content:
+This example assumes that you have a folder called `test_sketch`, with a file called `test_sketch.pde` in it, which holds this content.
+You'll pass the name of the folder to P5, and it will automatically look for a `.pde` file inside of the folder of the same name.

 ```java
 void setup()